-- A. Within 90 days of the Effective Date of the Settlement Agreement and Release (as defined in the Settlement Agreement and Release, the "Effective Date") (except where this Agreement specifies a different implementation period), CVS Pharmacy, Inc. (the "Settling Pharmacy") shall implement the terms set forth in this Agreement (the "Settlement Terms"). - B. To the extent that the Settling Pharmacy already has in place committees, departments, policies or programs that satisfy the terms of this Agreement, no re-naming is required by this Agreement.
+A. Within 90 days of the Effective Date of the Settlement Agreement and Release (as defined in the Settlement Agreement and Release, the "Effective Date") (except where this Agreement specifies a different implementation period), Walgreen Co. and Walgreens Boots Alliance, Inc. (together, "Walgreens" or the "Settling Pharmacy") shall implement the terms set forth in this Agreement (the "Settlement Terms").

+B. To the extent that the Settling Pharmacy already has in place committees, departments, policies or programs that satisfy the terms of this Agreement, no re-naming is required by this Agreement.